iGio90/NetworkRequests/README.md

-Dwarf script for network requests
+Dwarf script to collect network requests and display on data panel